documentation-ai/DocumentationAI-Starter-Kit/README.md

-# Documentation.AI Starter Kit
+# ACME Company Documentation Starter Kit

 A comprehensive starter kit for building beautiful, functional documentation with Documentation.AI.
-Perfect for SaaS products, APIs, and technical documentation of all kinds.
+This starter kit is designed for ACME Company and can be customized for any SaaS product.

 ## 🚀 What's Included